Hank-Tsou/Convex-Hull/README.md

 ```
 ![](README_IMG/convex_hull.png)
 ```
-NOTE: the green dots are random points and the blue line is convex hull of the points
+NOTE: the green dots are random points and the blue line is the "convex hull" of the points
 ```
 #### Graham's Scan Algorithm
 ![](README_IMG/GrahamScanDemo.gif)